MaxGomas/demographicmedals/Readme.md

 ```
 ![imgaeTally](graphs/matrix_permil.png)

-*I made Copilot understand exactly what I wanted. two adjustment were to convert the dataframe column in real numbers (removing ","), then asking for some space when displaying labels*
+*I made Copilot understand exactly what I wanted.
+Two challenge I encountered were solved by converting the dataframe column in real numbers (removing ","), then asking for some space when displaying labels*

 ---